Taíno: Food and agriculture

 Taíno staples included vegetables, fruit, meat, and fish.
-There were no large animals native to the Caribbean, but they captured and ate small animals, such as hutias and other mammals, earthworms, lizards, turtles, and birds.
+Though there were no large animals native to the Caribbean, they captured and ate small animals such as hutias, other mammals, earthworms, lizards, turtles, and birds.
 Manatees were speared and fish were caught in nets, speared, trapped in weirs, or caught with hook and line.
 Wild parrots were decoyed with domesticated birds, and iguanas were taken from trees and other vegetation.
 The Taíno stored live animals until they were ready to be consumed: fish and turtles were stored in weirs, hutias and dogs were stored in corrals.

 The Taíno people became very skilled fishermen.
 One method used was to hook a remora, also known as a suckerfish, to a line secured to a canoe and wait for the fish to attach itself to a larger fish or even a sea turtle.
-Once this happened, some of the Taíno would dive into the water to assist in retrieving the catch.
-Another method used by the Taínos was to shred the stems and roots of poisonous senna plants and throw them into nearby streams or rivers.
-Upon eating the bait, the fish were stunned, allowing boys time enough to collect them.
-This toxin did not affect the edibility of the fish.
-The Taíno also collected mussels and oysters in shallow waters within the exposed mangrove roots.
+Once this happened, someone would dive into the water to retrieve the catch.
+Another method used by the Taínos involved shredding the stems and roots of poisonous senna plants and throwing them into nearby streams or rivers.
+After eating the bait, the fish would be stunned and ready for collection.
+These practices did not render fish inedible.
+The Taíno also collected mussels and oysters in exposed mangrove roots found in shallow waters.
 Some young boys hunted waterfowl from flocks that "darkened the sun", according to Christopher Columbus.

+Food crops

-Taíno groups in the more developed islands, such as Puerto Rico, Hispaniola, and Jamaica, relied more on agriculture (farming and other jobs).
-Fields for important root crops, such as the staple yuca, were prepared by heaping up mounds of soil, called conucos.
-This improved soil drainage and fertility as well as delaying erosion, allowed for longer storage of crops in the ground.
-Less important crops such as corn were raised in simple clearings created by slash and burn technique.
-Typically, conucos were three feet high and nine feet in circumference and were arranged in rows.
+Taíno groups located on islands that had experienced relatively high development, such as Puerto Rico, Hispaniola, and Jamaica, relied more on agriculture (farming and other jobs) than did groups living elsewhere.
+Fields for important root crops, such as the staple crop yuca, were prepared by heaping up mounds of soil, called conucos.
+This improved soil drainage and fertility as well as delayed erosion while allowing for the longer storage of crops in the ground.
+Typically, conucos were three feet high, nine feet in circumference, and were arranged in rows.
 The primary root crop was yuca or cassava, a woody shrub cultivated for its edible and starchy tuberous root.
 It was planted using a coa, a kind of hoe made completely from wood.
-Women processed the poisonous variety of cassava by squeezing it to extract the toxic juices.
-Then they would grind the roots into flour for baking bread.
+Women processed the poisonous variety of cassava by squeezing it to extract its toxic juices.
+Roots were then ground into flour for bread.
 Batata (sweet potato) was the next most important root crop.

+Less important crops such as corn were cultivated in clearings made using the slash-and-burn technique.
 Contrary to mainland practices, corn was not ground into flour and baked into bread, but was cooked and eaten off the cob.
 Corn bread becomes moldy faster than cassava bread in the high humidity of the Caribbean.
 Corn also was used to make an alcoholic beverage known as chicha.
 The Taíno grew squash, beans, peppers, peanuts, and pineapples.
 Tobacco, calabashes (bottle gourds), and cotton were grown around the houses.
 Other fruits and vegetables, such as palm nuts, guavas, and Zamia roots, were collected from the wild.